yashwant-intelligaia/demo/README.md

 # Employee Tracking

-An Application that will be used to track the employee details
+The Application to track the employees activities in the office using Gsuite, Figma, and GitHub APIs.

 ## Prerequisites
 Node version = 10.11.0